 For older children, ADHD is considered to be in remission when they still exhibit symptoms but fail to meet the full definition of the problem.

-A child exhibiting symptoms of ADHD should be given an evaluation by a doctor.
-Any evaluation must include a questionnaire for parents and teachers, and a psychological evaluation of the child and related family.
+A doctor should give a child exhibiting symptoms of ADHD an evaluation.
+Any evaluation must include a questionnaire for parents and teachers, and a psychological assessment of the child and related family.
 This evaluation will include IQ testing, psychological testing, and a complete examination of the developmental, mental, nutritional, physical, and psychosocial aspects of all participants.

 Treating this should be a partnership between the healthcare provider and parents (or caregiver) and the child.
-For this to work it is very important that you:
+For this to work it is essential that you:

 - Set appropriate goals

-- Have you child engage in behavior therapy
+- Have your child engage in behavior therapy

-- Determine the appropriate medication for your chilkd
+- Determine the appropriate medication for your child

 - Attend regular follow-ups with your child’s doctor that will include input from teachers, family, and the child

-If treatment is unsuccessful you should make sure the child actually has ADHD.
+If treatment is unsuccessful, you should make sure the child has ADHD.
 Check medications for alternatives and make sure the treatment plan is being followed or check for other medical conditions that could cause similar problems.

 It is shown that a combination of medications and behavioral treatment works best.
 There are several different types of medications available.
 Psychostimulants are the most commonly used medications.
 Psychostimulants have a reverse effect on people with ADHD, including a calming effect.
 These drugs include: